openstack/ceilometer/doc/source/architecture.rst

 The agents periodically ask each pollster for instances of ``Sample`` objects.
 The frequency of polling is controlled via the pipeline configuration.
 See :ref:`Pipeline-Configuration` for details.
-The agent framework then passes the samples to the pipeline for processing.
+The agent framework then passes the samples to the notification agent for processing.

-Please notice that there's an optional config called ``shuffle_time_before_polling_task`` in ceilometer.conf.
-Enable this by setting an integer greater than zero to shuffle agents to start polling task, so as to add some random jitter to the time of sending requests to nova or other components to avoid large number of requests in short time.
-Additionally, there is an option to stream samples to minimise latency (at the expense of load) by setting ``batch_polled_samples`` to ``False`` in ceilometer.conf.

 Processing the data